Rose-mawar/UI-Selenium/POS-UI-Automation-Selenium-Maven/README.md

 git clone https://github.com/Adnan-Aashiq/POS-UI-Automation-Selenium-Maven.git
 ```

-Goto the Project diretory like the below command that will let you go to the Project directory.
+Goto the Project directory like the below command that will let you go to the Project directory.
 ```bash
 cd POS-UI-Automation-Selenium-Maven
 ```